Project A (film)

 Project A (A計劃 (A Gai3 Waak6); fully titled as Jackie Chan's Project A) is a 1983 Hong Kong martial arts action comedy film starring and directed by Jackie Chan, who also wrote the screenplay with Edward Tang, who produced with Leonard Ho and Raymond Chow.
 The film co-stars Sammo Hung and Yuen Biao.
 Project A was released theatrically in Hong Kong on 22 December 1983.

 The film is also known in West Germany as both Piratpatrullen and Der Superfighter marketed next to Der Superfighter III (The Fearless Hyena) and Der Superfighter II (Fearless Hyena Part II).
 The Philippines also released the film under the title Superfly 2 and marketed it next to Superfly (Armour of God II).

-Set in the 19th century in old Hong Kong, Project A blends martial arts with comedy moments and spectacular stunts.
+Set around 1911 in old Hong Kong, Project A blends martial arts with comedy moments and spectacular stunts.
 One stunt in particular involved Chan hanging and falling from the hand of a clock tower some 60 ft high, tearing through awning canopies before hitting the ground, a stunt he performed three times as he was unhappy with the first two.

 The film was a box office success in East Asia.
 At the 4th Hong Kong Film Awards, Chan received two nominations for the film (and another for Wheels on Meals), including his first Best Actor nomination, and won his first Best Action Choreography award.
 A sequel, Project A Part II, was released in 1987.